digitalbricks/Post2Email/README.md

 **Please note:** I've written the script with homelab usage only in mind.
 So if you place the script on a public server you may want to utilize extra measurements against unauthorized use.
 Maybe [HTTP Basic Auth](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Authentication) will be your friend.

 ## Installation
 The script uses the [PHPMailer classes](https://github.com/PHPMailer/PHPMailer) for communicating with the SMTP server.
-PHPMailer is **not included** in this repository and has to be installed using Composer:
+PHPMailer is **not included** in this repository and has to be installed using Composer.
+So download the content of this repo to your machine, extract and `cd` into the directory, than install PHPMailer dependency with Composer:

 ```bash
 composer install